MinecraftPlus/Website/content/en/updates/proposed/armor-update.md

 ---
 Title: Armor Update
-Description: Aktualizacja zmieniąjąca system pancerza i dodająca do gry nowe zbroje
+Description: An update that changes the armor system and adds new armor to the game
 Author: Wituch
 Date: